nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui.md

 ## Requirements

 {{! multiexcerpt name='webui-requirements'}}
-Nuxeo Web UI and Nuxeo Web UI Elements framework make use of the recent W3C standard "Web Components" and Google Polymer 1.0 framework.
-The Google Polymer framework comes with "polyfills for web components", a library that extends the support of web components standard to more browsers.
+Nuxeo Web UI and Nuxeo Web UI Elements framework make use of the recent W3C standard Web Components and Google Polymer 1.0 framework.
+The Google Polymer framework comes with polyfills for Web Components, a library that extends the support of web components standard to more browsers.

 Supported browsers for Nuxeo Web UI and Nuxeo Web UI Elements are:
  - Firefox
  - Chrome